GabrielCFigueira/heatSim/README.md

 # heatSim
-simulating the spread of heat using parallel programming.
+Simulating the spread of heat using parallel programming.
 In this project, the paradigm of messages exchange is used, suported by the library "mplib3".